radical-cybertools/radical.entk/docs/install.rst

 trusty and xenial) and `Mac <https://github.com/vivek-bala/docs/blob/master/misc/gsissh_setup_mac>`_.
 Simply execute all the commands, see comments for details.

-The above links document the overall procedure and get certificates to access XSEDE machines.
+The above links document the overall procedure and how to get certificates to access XSEDE machines.
 Depending on the machine you want to access, you will have to get the certificates from the corresponding locations.
 In most cases, this information is available in their user guide.